-Along with its needed effects, morphine (the active ingredient contained in Morphine Sulfate ER) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by morphine (the active ingredient contained in Morphine Sulfate ER).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking morphine:Less common
+You should check with your doctor immediately if any of these side effects occur when taking morphine:Less common

 - Abdominal or stomach pain

 - bulging soft spot on the head of an infant

 - burning, crawling, itching, numbness, prickling, "pins and needles", or tingling feelings